ameya690/weeRAG/README.md

   <img width="350" alt="weeRAG logo" src="https://github.com/user-attachments/assets/3c808464-ef6b-497f-a46c-d7b90edf9a7c" />
 </p>

-# weeRAG — tiny, teachable LLM & RAG foundations

 **weeRAG** is a collection of small, readable implementations of building blocks behind
 **LLMs (Large Language Models)** and **RAG (Retrieval-Augmented Generation)** pipelines.

-The design goal: *clarity over performance*.
-Each component is implemented in a single file, with minimal dependencies, so you can read, learn, and hack.
+The intent is clarity: Each component is implemented in a single file, with minimal dependencies.

 ---